-UK firm challenges blue passport decision
+UK firm given more time on new passports

 Under EU procurement rules, the Home Office was required to open up the bidding process to European firms, although De La Rue has manufactured UK passports since 2009.

-The Home Office said 20% of blank passport books are currently already produced in Europe.

-It also said the new deal could save the taxpayer £100m-£120m and that 70 new jobs would be created in the UK, at sites in Fareham, in Hampshire, and Heywood in Lancashire.
+The Home Office had said the proposed Gemalto deal could save the taxpayer £100m-£120m and that 70 new jobs would be created in the UK, at sites in Fareham, in Hampshire, and Heywood in Lancashire.

-The legal challenge comes as a Daily Mail petition calling for the Home Office to give the contract to a British firm reached 266,000 signatures.
+It comes as a Daily Mail petition calling for the Home Office to give the contract to a British firm reached 273,000 signatures.

 The Home Office issues more than six million passports annually and is the only provider of passports to British citizens.